Batting Cages & Batting Cage Nets

 Batting Cages & Batting Cage

-Our customers say that batting cages are confusing to purchase… and I agree.
+Our customers say that baseball cages & baseball nets are confusing to purchase… and I agree.

 The terminology is not standardized and who buys this stuff often enough to have expertise?
 Sellers…lol.

 With that said, I’d like to offer you a few basics to get you in the right direction:

 1- Is this for heavier team/school/ballpark or personal use?

 Personal Use Batting Cage Purchases should start with our backyard baseball cages.
 When you feel that these styles may not serve you over the years and your outdoor climate, go right to the pro cages.
 Note that our batting cage kit is by far, the best backyard batting cage that we offer.